 In 1999, journalist Forrest Sawyer took Shark Week fans on a live underwater excursion of the Bikini Atoll, with camerawork courtesy of award-winning underwater cinematographer Al Giddings (The Abyss, Titanic), for a two-hour special titled Live from a Shark Cage.

 In 2010, Shark Week became the longest-running cable television programming event—and it shows no signs of slowing down.
-This year marks its 29th annual event.

-In 2014, Sean Lesniak—a 9-year-old Shark Week fanatic from Massachusetts—was so moved by a special on the declining shark population that he wrote a letter to his local representative, David M. Nangle, asking him to help put an end to shark finning.
+In 2014, Sean Lesniak—a then-9-year-old Shark Week fanatic from Massachusetts—was so moved by a special on the declining shark population that he wrote a letter to his local representative, David M. Nangle, asking him to help put an end to shark finning.
 Nangle agreed with Lesniak's stance and pushed a bill forward to ban the trade of shark fins in Massachusetts.
 On July 24, 2014, then-governor Deval Patrick signed the bill into law.